hrvg/ucd-eflow/dimensionless-hydrograph/dim-hydrograph-average/README.md

 dev.copy(pdf, paste(substr(inputFile, 1, nchar(inputFile)-4),'pdf',sep='.'))
 dev.off()
 ```
 A new plot generated with the same filename in the same working directory will overwrite any existing plots of the same name.
 Therefore if you need to create multiple plots, make sure your inputFile variable is renamed each time.

+The plotting section of the DimHydrographAvg.R script includes an alternative option for creating a plot without lines for max and min flow.
+Eliminating these lines is occasionally desireable because they tend to reduce visibility of the 10-90 percentile flows.
+If you choose to remove the max and min plotting lines, follow the instructions in the code comments to comment out certain lines and change the y-axis bounds.

 ## Help

 For assistance using this code, you may contact the developer at nkpatterson@ucdavis.edu.

 ## Changelog